About Salt Lake Health

 SLCoHD works cooperatively with the Utah Department of Health, Utah Department of Environmental Quality, and other state agencies, but is not an agency of state or federal government.

-Dorothy Adams has been with the Salt Lake County Health Department for 27 years.
-In 1989, she began Utah’s first household hazardous waste program by holding small, one-day collection events; the program now consists of two permanent facilities and multiple community collection events around the valley.
+Dorothy Adams has been with the Salt Lake County Health Department for over 35 years.
+In 1989, she began Utah’s first household hazardous waste program by holding small, one-day collection events; the program now consists of two permanent facilities in the valley.

-Before becoming director of administration for SLCoHD, Ms. Adams worked as a program manager in water quality and hazardous waste for the department’s environmental health division.
-As director of administrative services, she oversees the department's finance, human resources, contracting, and facilities maintenance programs.
+Before becoming deputy director of SLCoHD, Ms. Adams worked as a program manager in water quality and hazardous waste for the department’s environmental health division.

 A native of Rhode Island, Adams holds a degree in resource economics from the University of New Hampshire as well as a Master of Public Administration from the University of North Carolina at Chapel Hill.
 Dorothy is also licensed in Utah as an environmental health scientist, and she serves on the Summit County Board of Health.